India’s 1st Supersonic Fighter That ‘Wreaked Havoc’ On Pakistan’s US-Origin Warplanes Set To ‘Hang Its Boots’

 MiG-21’s baby brother, the transonic MiG-15, holds the all-time jet record with around 18,000 units produced.

-MiG-21’s simple controls, engine, weapons, and avionics were typical of Soviet-era military designs.
+The MiG-21’s simple controls, engine, weapons, and avionics were typical of Soviet-era military designs.
 The delta wing was excellent for a fast-climbing interceptor.
-Given a skilled pilot and capable missiles, the aircraft could give a good account of itself against contemporary fighters.
+Given a skilled pilot and capable missiles, the aircraft could perform well against contemporary fighters.

 The aircraft often faced low production and maintenance costs, making it a favorite of many nations.
 The American F-4 Phantom cost was several times higher than MiG-21.
 The airplane was, thereafter, updated and modified in India, Israel, and Romania and reverse-engineered by the Chinese.